 Starting out as a successful young pop star and cabaret performer in the early 1970s and going on to enjoy commercial work singing advertising jingles in the 1980s and 1990s, Bunny Walters has seen all the ups and downs of a career in New Zealand music and entertainment.
-These days Bunny is enjoying life on Macleay Island, a small community off the Queensland Coast, where he still sings his heart out.
+When this interview took place Bunny was enjoying life on Macleay Island, a small community off the Queensland Coast, where he still sings his heart out.
 Bunny Walters talks with AudioCulture’s Steven Shaw.

 AudioCulture: How did it start for you?
 Can you tell us about the two guys who first brought you up to Auckland?

 “They were a couple of building contractors.
 I was playing bass down the road in Rotorua, I was singing most of it too, and they came down.
 They invited me up to Auckland.
 They had a big cabaret coming up, so they asked, ‘Would you like to sing at it?’
 That’s how it started, I sang at Trillo’s.
 Terry Gray was the leader of the band, he was a prominent music arranger in NZ history.
 They said we’ll take you to see all these different agents ... but it was just one, Hegan, Hegan Entertainment.
 They didn’t say ‘sign here’, they congratulated me and the others, and that was it.

 “I got back to Rotorua, the two contacted me, and said, ‘We’d like to be your managers.
 Would you like to come up to Auckland, we’ll look after you?’
 I said ‘Yes, yes yes’.
 So I did, I told my family I was off to the big smoke to become a pop star and that was it.
 I said ‘Haere ra’ to all the whānau and caught a bus to Auckland.